protegeproject/webprotege-deploy/README.md

    - **Linux/macOS:** `sudo nano /etc/hosts` or `sudo vim /etc/hosts`
    - **Windows:** Run Notepad as Administrator, then open the hosts file

-2. Add this exact line at the end of the file:
+2. Add these lines at the end of the file:
    ```
    127.0.0.1  webprotege-local.edu
    127.0.0.1  webprotege-events-history-service